mandre/kano-i18n-sync/README.md

-The scripts depend on [zanata-python-client](https://github.com/zanata/zanata-python-client) to communicate with the Zanata server and [polib](https://polib.readthedocs.io/).
+The scripts depend on [zanata-python-client](https://github.com/zanata/zanata-python-client) to communicate with the Zanata server and [polib](https://polib.readthedocs.io/) to work with translation files.
+It also needs [paramiko](http://www.paramiko.org/) to connect to the Kano computer via SSH and [pyyaml](https://pyyaml.org/) to read yaml files.
 To install these packages on Fedora, run:

 ```
-sudo dnf install python3-zanata-client python3-polib
+sudo dnf install python3-zanata-client python3-polib python3-paramiko python3-pyyaml
 ```

 [Create yourself an account on